zxlooong/hdcookbook/trunk/tools/bridgehead/README.txt

 Use client.jar to initiate the download.
-See the SampleXlet directory for a sample zip file that can be downloaded.
+See the SampleDiscImage directory for a sample zip file that can be downloaded.

 A step-by-step instruction on how to use this tool.
 ----------